bogdan-veliscu/django-book/memory-bank/progress.md

 3. **Database Queries**: Inefficient database queries, especially in the feed and recent methods - should be resolved with the query optimizations
 4. **Caching Strategy**: Limited caching strategy that only benefits unauthenticated users - should be improved with the new caching strategy
 5. **Middleware Errors**: The GlobalCacheMiddleware was causing 500 errors when trying to access status_code on coroutine objects - now resolved with proper attribute checking and error handling
+6. **Async Context Issues**: The SynchronousOnlyOperation error was occurring when trying to access database in async context - now resolved by avoiding database access in async context

 ## Next Steps
 1. Monitor the performance of the optimized code in production